domoritz/leaflet-locatecontrol/README.md

     drawCircle: true,  // controls whether a circle is drawn that shows the uncertainty about the location
     follow: false,  // follow the user's location
     setView: true, // automatically sets the map view to the user's location, enabled if `follow` is true
+    keepCurrentZoomLevel: false, // keep the current map zoom level when diplaying the user's location. (if false, use maxZoom)
     stopFollowingOnDrag: false, // stop following when the map is dragged if `follow` is true (deprecated, see below)
     circleStyle: {},  // change the style of the circle around the user's location
     markerStyle: {},